 Can Dogs Eat Shrimp?

 Yes, dogs can eat shrimp as long as it is plain and cooked, and only in small amounts.
-Steamed shrimp is the best shrimp for dogs, as fried or breaded shrimp contains unnecessary fats and oils that can be harmful.
+Steaming the best way to cook shrimp for dogs, as fried or breaded shrimp contains unnecessary fats and oils that can be harmful.

-Truth be told, there aren’t that many health benefits from shrimp as there are much better protein options like beef, fish, chicken or turkey.
+Truth be told, shrimp doesn’t provide a wealth of health benefits to dogs compared to other, much better protein options like beef, fish, chicken or turkey.
 However, it is low in fat and calories, and some pups love the taste!